drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 NOTE: Two people in Delaware tested positive in Oct.
 2021 for West Nile virus, and an unvaccinated horse with WNV was euthanized Oct.
 5 after the animal became unable to stand.
 Both West Nile virus and Eastern equine encephalitis can be fatal to equids, and owners should "work with their veterinarian to set up a routine vaccination protocol," said Deputy State Veterinarian Karen Lopez .Full Story: WBOC-TV (Salisbury, Md.)
 (10/8/21)

+TIME TO RETIRE THE “WORKING CAT”

+For centuries we have used cats especially around our properties and farms, warehouses and docks to control rodents.
+Such cultural tradition and acceptance needs to be questioned from cat cat health and welfare perspective and from the perspective of public health.
+The common situation down on the family farm was litter after litter of kittens from non-neutered resident cats most of whom died from infections or were put in a gunny sack and drowned or smashed against a wall or rock, which I have witnessed.

+A full reassessment from the public health perspective would call an end to “Working Cats” who can pick up fleas from rats and other wildlife and spread plague into our communities: and a much more prevalent infection: Toxoplasmosis.
+This disease circulates between cats, the primary host, and rodents who become infected by the cats and in turn, infect other cats ( and wild predators) when they are consumed.
+It also spills over to other species, not only wildlife but to farm animals when infective cat feces contaminate their feed and where they graze.
+They, in turn, infect people, as do in-home, and often outdoor-indoor infected cats.
+Toxoplasmosis is a disease infecting 11% of the U.S. population and some 60% worldwide.
+Several countries find pork, beef, poultry, dairy products and rabbit meat testing positive for this ubiquitous parasite putting consumers at risk.
+It is notable that the decline in pigs testing positive in the U.S. is attributed by the U.S.D.A. to hog factory operators keeping cats away from their farms.

+The logical solution is to make it mandatory to keep cats away from farmed animals ( also those in zoos) and to make all animal feed-storage areas rodent-proof without the use of rodenticides which poisoned rodents can transfer to wild predators-snkaes, foxes, raptors, who consume them and become poisoned.

 CATS, TNVR & RABIES